Managing Partner, Corporate Entrepreneurs

 Susan has spent the last twenty five years helping organizations develop new growth businesses that have generated millions.
 She helps them identify and develop their internal entrepreneurs and entrepreneurial leaders.
 Then works with them to build the infrastructure needed to support innovation inside the organization, accelerating the speed of growth.

-Susan is an international speaker, the author of numerous articles and author of the book Entrepreneurs Inside: Accelerating Business Growth with Corporate Entrepreneurs and Acceleration – Changing the Speed of Growth.
-She is an Executive-In-Residence at Babson College and a Fellow in the Center for Innovation and Change Leadership at Suffolk University.
-Susan also teaches corporate entrepreneurship in a leadership program at Babson Executive Education.
+Susan is an international speaker, the author of numerous articles and three books, Intrapreneurs: Who, What, How and Why, Entrepreneurs Inside: Accelerating Business Growth with Corporate Entrepreneurs and Acceleration – Changing the Speed of Growth.
+She has been an Executive-In-Residence at Babson College and a Fellow in the Center for Innovation and Change Leadership at Suffolk University.
+Susan has also taught corporate entrepreneurship in a leadership program at Babson Executive Education.

 Dr. Janelle (Jan) Shubert is a consultant and an academic with more than thirty years of experience in organizational development, organizational change and leadership.
 As a consultant, she has spent over two decades working with public and private sector, for profit and not-for-profit, domestic and multinational organizations, helping them design and manage complex organizational growth and change and develop the leadership necessary to sustain change.
 Over the years she has had the opportunity to work with a wide array of clients.